reymon359/collman/README.md

 Running `npm i -g collman` will do

+If you are using a npm version `5.2.0` or above you can just run `npx collman`

 ### Create a collection

 Let's create a _fruits' collection_ as an example.
 You can find it in the `assets/examples` directory from this repository.